Corbin Carroll Player Props: Diamondbacks vs. Red Sox

 Corbin Carroll At The Plate

-- Among the qualifying hitters in MLB action, his batting average ranks 27th, his on-base percentage ranks 18th, and he is 22nd in the league in slugging.
+- Among qualified batters in baseball, his batting average ranks 26th, his on-base percentage ranks 19th, and he is 23rd in the league in slugging.

-- He has scored a run in 24 games this season, with multiple runs six times.
+- He has scored in 24 of 46 games this season, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.